Competitive, comprehensive individual and group coverage backed by more than two decades of experience.

 What types of trip protection does Seven Corners offer?

-With so many plans in its travel insurance suite, Seven Corners can provide anything from your basic travel medical and trip protection to your most extreme adventure experience.
+With so many plans in its travel insurance suite, Seven Corners can provide anything from your basic plans to those for the most active travelers.

 Comprehensive packages are offered through Seven Corners’ tiered RoundTrip series:

-Seven Corners is phasing out their two adventure sports plans, RoundTrip Outdoor and Dogtag, so if you’re looking for a specific type of coverage for your next outdoor adventure, be sure to compare all their plans before choosing.
+Seven Corners has phased out Dogtag — one of its adventure sports plans — so if you’re looking for a specific type of coverage for your next outdoor adventure, compare all plans before choosing.

 Protection for all of your adventures with Seven CornersSeven Corners offers comprehensive plans to cover most domestic and international travel needs, including: